Names of (very) large numbers

 Introduction

-Mathematicians, scientists and technicians usually do not use these names for large or small numbers.
+Be aware that mathematicians, scientists and technicians usually do not use these names for large or small numbers in scientific or technical texts.
 They use scientific notation or they use appropriate units, often with SI prefixes (milli-, kilo-, giga-, etc.), when dealing with quantities rather than counts.

 Different scales